 Depending on the type of business and the country, you may need regional or national permits and licence to operate.
-You may also be given a special business number, if you collect GST.
-Also check whether you are liable to pay taxes or credits.
+You may also be given a special business number if you collect GST.
+Also, check whether you are liable to pay taxes or credits.

-Putting up a formal business plan help you identify all these key requirements.
+Putting up a formal business plan helps you identify all these key requirements.
 Its always better to use a professional business plan writing service so to make sure that all the key aspects of your business are taken care of.

 10. Open a Business Bank Account

 Seek the advice of a business bank specialist to open an account that is appropriate for your business.
 Banks in Canada have higher banking charges usually.
 Try to get in touch with your two or three banks and ask for special promos.
-If you do not write lot of checks in Canada, consider opening an E-Account with bank, one of such bank is Bank of Montreal.
-Get in touch with your local branch you might able to get free banking for first six months or a year for the paid packages as well.
+If you do not write a lot of checks in Canada, consider opening an E-Account with a bank, one such bank is the Bank of Montreal.
+Get in touch with the local branch you might able to get free banking for the first six months or a year for the paid packages as well.
 If you are eyeing on overseas trade, it is better to open an account in that country to save the charges on international transactions.

 11. Accounting and Records

 Bookkeeping and accounting are very important as well as proper record keeping and management.
 If you are starting a business you should consult a professional chartered accountant in Canada to understand your tax filing requirements.
-You can do regular bookkeeping yourself in the initial period though and get the tax prepared and filed by a reputable corporate tax accountant or personal tax preparation for businesses which are unincorporated.
+You can do regular bookkeeping yourself in the initial period though and get the tax prepared and filed by a reputable corporate tax accountant or personal tax preparation for businesses that are unincorporated.

 12. Hire Talent